GENI-NSF/geni-tools/README.txt

  federated with this Clearinghouse.
 For some other examples see src/geni/ch.py.
 This is how a single gch can contact multiple AM API compliant agggregate managers from whatever control framework.
+ Aggregate URNs here are for human consumption and need not be accurate.

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.